Home » Enable Ultimate Performance mode in Windows 10 ( Home)

 Disable Ultimate Performance Mode in Windows 10

-If any time you decided to disable Ultimate performance mode.
-Simply navigate to power options window ( Press Windows + R, type Powercfg.cpl click ok ) and select Radio button Balanced.
+If any time you decide to disable Ultimate performance mode.
+Simply navigate to the power options window ( Press Windows + R, type Powercfg.cpl click ok ) and select Radio button Balanced.

 This power plan basically eliminates or greatly reduces whatever measures and restraints a high-performance power plan applies to reduce micro-latencies.
 It’s not geared towards games and is more likely to be useful for anyone working with code or heavy graphics.
 If you own a Surface Studio, you might greatly benefit from enabling the plan.